 Fry the chickpeas for 10–12 minutes until they’ve reached your desired crispiness level.
 Personally, I like mine pretty crunchy and toasty.
 Serve in bowls and eat!

-These fried chickpeas are an easy-to-make snack and very customizable.
-Swapping out the spices can give these chickpeas a whole new tastes, too — make curry-flavored ones or Italian-spiced ones.
+This fried chickpeas snack is an easy-to-make recipe and very customizable.
+Swapping out the spices can give these crispy chickpeas a whole new tastes, too — make curry-flavored ones or Italian-spiced ones.
 However you choose to jazz these chickpeas up, they’re going to taste great.

 - 2 cans of chickpeas, drained and rinsed